 Shop all hard cooler color and size options at RTIC and get FREE Shipping!

-Cabela’s Polar Cap Equalizer 60-Quart Cooler — We’re big fans of the excellent ice-retention in the Cabela’s Polar Cap hard cooler series, as well as the super-rugged construction.
+The Cabela’s Polar Cap Equalizer 60-Quart Cooler is super rugged and is at least as thermally efficient as the RTIC hard cooler, if not a bit more thermally efficient in my experience.
+I’m a big fan of the excellent ice-retention in the Cabela’s Polar Cap hard cooler series, as well as the super-rugged construction.
 The primary drawback of the Cabela’s Polar Cap Equalizer Cooler is its extra-bulky design.
 Because you get two large molded carry handles that extend out the sides, you’ll need more space to stow the Polar Cap Equalizer coolers.
+In addition, RTIC makes its hard coolers in more color options than the Cabela’s coolers.

 The Verdict